jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 2. Did gains near the venue come partly at the expense of other locations?
 3. Did additional tax revenue approach the size of the public subsidy?

+Though stadiums may foster some development of complementary enterprises, the negative effects may be greater.
+Thus, there is no general expectation that a proposed stadium project will have positive development effects on the surrounding neighborhood.

 **Related research:**
+- [This One Will Be Different, Chapter 9](https://doi.org/10.1093/9780197820247.003.0009) by J.C.
+Bradbury
+- [This One Will Be Different, Chapter 12](https://doi.org/10.1093/9780197820247.003.0012) by J.C.
+Bradbury
+- [This One Will Be Different, Chapter 16](https://doi.org/10.1093/9780197820247.003.0016) by J.C.
+Bradbury
 - [Does Hosting a Professional Sports Team Benefit the Local Community?
 Evidence from Property Assessments](https://link.springer.com/article/10.1007/s10101-022-00268-z) by J.C.
 Bradbury
 - [The Impact of Sports Stadiums on Localized Commercial Activity](https://doi.org/10.1111/jors.12560) by J.C.
 Bradbury
 - [New Sports Facilities and Residential Housing Markets](https://doi.org/10.1111/jors.12120) by Haifang Huang and Brad Humphreys